CompleteBlenderCreator2/01_Introduction_and_Setup/README.md

 ### 4 Object Transforms
 **In this video (objectives)…**

-1. Learn about Scaling Rotating and Tranlating
+1. Learn about Scaling Rotating and Tranlating.
-2. See the various ways of accessing those tools
+2. See the various ways of accessing those tools.
-3. Apply Rotation and Scaling Transforms
+3. Apply Rotation and Scaling Transforms.

 **After watching (learning outcomes)…**

-You will be able to transform any object in Blender
+You will be able to transform any object in Blender.

 ### 5 Duplication
 **In this video (objectives)…**

-1. Learn how to duplicate Objects
+1. Learn how to duplicate objects.
-2. Experience how useful the skill can be to rapidly make something
+2. Experience how useful the skill can be to rapidly make something.
-3. Great for prototyping
+3. Great for prototyping.

 **After watching (learning outcomes)…**

 Be able to Rapidly prototype shaves and ideas.

-### 6 The 3D Cursor
+### 6 Snapping
 **In this video (objectives)…**

-1. What we did
-2.
-3.
+1. Enable Snapping.
+2. Swtich between different snapping modes.
+3. Understand some of the pitfalls.

 **After watching (learning outcomes)…**

-< What the student will be able to do, space above important >

-### 7 Snapping
-**In this video (objectives)…**

-1. What we did
-2.
-3.

-**After watching (learning outcomes)…**

-< What the student will be able to do, space above important >
+Be able to position and align your objects with precision.

 ### 8 Moving Around Your Models
 **In this video (objectives)…**